Jake Burger Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.36).
+- The Mets have a 4.34 team ERA that ranks 18th across all MLB pitching staffs.

-- In his last outing on Tuesday, Sept.
-19 against the Miami Marlins, the lefty tossed 5 2/3 innings, giving up two earned runs while surrendering six hits.
+- His last appearance was on Thursday against the Philadelphia Phillies, when the lefty tossed four innings, surrendering four earned runs while allowing five hits.

-- The 30-year-old has put up an ERA of 2.88, with 6.4 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .245 against him.
+- The 28-year-old has put together a 5.37 ERA and 10.4 strikeouts per nine innings in 26 games this season, while allowing a batting average of .293 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.